dragonee/flipflop.js/README.md

 The optional parameter, `current_state` is a state name the flipflop object is currently in.
-You can use it to create FSMs that depend on the current state when choosing which state will be next.
+You can use it to create FSMs that depend on the current state when choosing the next state.

 ### Initial data